ropensci/roweb3/content/blog/2021-09-14-rspatialdata/index.Rmd

 We used the nasapower package to retrieve rainfall and humidity data, and it was such a simple task.
 We only had to submit the duration of data we needed along with the geographical location, and the package took care of all the hard work.

-We downloaded relative humidity and rainfall data using the nasapower package and then visualized the relative humidity in Western Australia and the rainfall in Gansu, China.
+We downloaded relative humidity and rainfall data and then visualized the relative humidity in Western Australia and the rainfall in Gansu, China.

 {{< figure src = "relative-humidity-western-australia.jpg" width = "600" alt = "An outline map of Australia and its states.
 The area of Western Australia is coloured by its relative humidity, with the coastal regions colored in yellow showing higher relative humidity, and the central region of Australia colored in dark blue showing much lower relative humidity." class = "center" link = "https://rspatialdata.github.io/humidity.html" >}}